fankahou/Minishell/README.md

 - Run tester (and fix anything that comes up)
 - implement cd ~? it's not so easy as it expands like envp or * but not from envp?? how?? probably like pwd if getcwd fails that the path is stored somewhere secretly

+24.04.2025:
+fixed small bug if space is followed or preceed by a bracket

 23.04.2025:
 - Change error output from perror() to write()
 - fixed empty command having an exit code of 2 instead of 0